momori256/momori.dev/blog/building-a-websocket-chat-app-with-axum-and-react.md

 }
 ```

-Then, generate an ID for each client and pass it to the handler:
+Next, we'll generate an ID for each client and pass it to the handler:

 ```rs
 use nanoid::nanoid;